-- A returning employee after not being active with the company for an extended time.
+- A returning employee after not being active with the company.

-- An employee is transferring to a different division or company.
+- An employee who is transferring to a different division within the same company.

-- An employee with an expired badge and/or background clearances.
+- An employee with an expired badge and expired background clearances.

 STEP 1 – Before First Visit

-- Employee MUST complete the DQs sent via E-mail from “IDMS” before the appointment.
+- Employee MUST complete the Disqualifying Questionnaire (DQs) sent via e-mail from “IDMS” BEFORE the appointment.